bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
 R2 representation was introduced in [Ed25519] to accelerate
 additions.

+All points sent out over the wire are converted to affine form and compressed.
+To compress a point (X,Y,Z, Ta, Tb) compute F=1/Z, x=X*F, y=Y*F, pack y into 32 bytes,
+and determine which of x and -x is smaller.
+If x, the top bit of the packed value of y should be zero, and if -x, it should be 1.
+An affine point (x,y) is (X, Y, 1, X, Y) in R1 form.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For addition, we first define ADD_core that takes an R2 and R3 point and